genesiscommunitysuccess/docs/versioned_docs/version-2022.3/01_getting-started/06_developer-training/03_training-content-day3.md

 #### Define the position-keeping logic in the consolidator

 Before defining the Consolidator, we should insert some data in the `INSTRUMENT_PRICE` table using the command [`SendIt`](/operations/commands/server-commands/#sendit-script).
-To do that, let's run server commands directly from a command line using PowerShell (or Windows Command Prompt) to access your WSL instance, through user 'genesis' to have access to the Genesis Platform commands as we did [before](/getting-started/developer-training/training-content-day1/#running-server-commands).
+To do that, let's run server commands directly from a command line using PowerShell (or Windows Command Prompt) as we did [before](/getting-started/developer-training/training-content-day1/#running-server-commands).

 From the command line opened, in the */tmp* folder, save this csv as INSTRUMENT_PRICE.csv using your favorite editor (i.e. [vim](https://www.vim.org/) or [nano](https://www.nano-editor.org/)):
 ```csv